humrochagf/humberto.io/content/blog/jwt-authentication-with-angular-and-django.en.md

 ---
-title: JWT Authentication with Angular and Django
+title: "JWT Authentication with Angular and Django"
-description: Implement the JWT authentication model using Angular 6 for the frontend and Django 2 for the backend
+description: "Implement the JWT authentication model using Angular 6 for the frontend and Django 2 for the backend"
 publishDate: 2018-04-15
+tags:
+  - python
+  - django
+  - typescript
+  - angular
+  - api
+  - jwt
+  - auth
 images:
   - /img/generics/jwt.jpg
-tags: ["python", "django", "typescript", "angular", "api", "jwt", "auth"]
-draft: false

 ---